THOMASELOVE/500-classes-2024/class03/README.md

     - Here are the R packages I used to build my answer sketch for Lab 2, not counting the xfun package which I used only to present the session information.
         - broom, janitor, mosaic, naniar, tableone, and tidyverse.
 3. Get started (if you haven't already) on your first draft of the [Project Proposal](https://thomaselove.github.io/500-2024/proj500.html) (due 2-20)

+## Using R to do propensity score analysis

+The [toy example](https://github.com/THOMASELOVE/500-data/tree/master/toy) and the [lindner example](https://github.com/THOMASELOVE/500-data/tree/master/lindner) will be the focus of Class 04, next week.

 ## And, finally...